AVSLab/basilisk/docs/source/Learn/makingModules/makingModules-5.rst

 Common Basilisk Support Files
 =============================

-The folder ``src/architecture/utilities`` (see :ref:`Folder_utilities`) contains a number of C code support libraries that simplify the mathematics of writing Basilisk modules.
+The folder ``src/architecture/utilities`` contains a number of C code support libraries that simplify the mathematics of writing Basilisk modules.
 This page highlights some common libraries used.

 `astroConstants.h`